MathijsdeBoer/EVDMeshLib/Readme.md

 # ExtraVentricular Drain (EVD) Planning Tool

-This code is associated with the paper published in XXX.
+This code is associated with the paper published in Neurosurgical Focus.
 If you use this code, please cite the paper.

 ```bibtex